electron/electron/docs/api/browser-window.md

 __Note:__ This API is only available on Windows (Windows 7 and above)

-### BrowserWindow.setThumbarButtons(buttons)
+### `win.setThumbarButtons(buttons)`

-* `buttons` Array
+`buttons` Array od `button` Objects:

-  * `button` Object
+`button` Object, properties:

 * `icon` [NativeImage](native-image.md) - The icon showing in thumbnail
   toolbar.
 * `tooltip` String (optional) - The text of the button's tooltip.
 * `flags` Array (optional) - Control specific states and behaviors of the button.
 By default, it uses `enabled`.
 It can include following
   Strings:
   * `enabled` - The button is active and available to the user.
   * `disabled` - The button is disabled.
 It is present, but has a visual state that indicates that it will not respond to user action.
   * `dismissonclick` - When the button is clicked, the taskbar button's flyout closes immediately.
   * `nobackground` - Do not draw a button border, use only the image.
   * `hidden` - The button is not shown to the user.
   * `noninteractive` - The button is enabled but not interactive; no pressed button state is drawn.
 This value is intended for instances where the button is used in a notification.
 * `click` - Function

 Add a thumbnail toolbar with a specified set of buttons to the thumbnail image of a window in a taskbar button layout.
 Returns a `Boolean` object indicates